 - TIP: If you are looking for a specific set of services or devices, click the Advanced link and create a search using AND or OR for multiple search criteria.
-For more information, see the Advanced Search section chapter. - 7.
+For example, to search for devices with a Device Class of "network.router", use: deviceClass has (deviceCategory has (name contains 'network.router')) For more information, see Advanced Search. - 7.
 When you have the right combination of services or devices, click the [Save] button. - 8.
 If needed, click the [Overview] tab and then click the [Edit] button to update the following fields: - Service Description.
 Update the description of this service. - What organization manages this service?
 Update the name of the organization that manages this service.
 The selected organization is also added to the following field. - What other organizations can use this service?
 Grant one or more organizations permission to use this service.
 The organization that manages this service cannot be removed from this drop-down list unless you edit the previous field. - What organization should be contacted regarding this service?
 Select the name of the organization that should be contacted with any questions about this service. - What user should be contacted regarding this service?
 Select the name of the person who should be contacted with any questions about this service.
 This person is a member of the organization that manages this service. - 9.
 Click the [Save] button.
-The default policy for the type of service you selected is automatically added to the new service. - 10.
-If you want to use a different business policy with the new service, see Selecting a Business Service Policy. - 11.
+The default policy for the type of service you selected is automatically added to the new service.

+- 10. If you want to use a different business policy with the new service, see Selecting a Business Service Policy. - 11.
 If you want to create a new business policy to use with the new service, see Creating a Business Service Policy.